 A collaboration for making water use more sustainable

-The main goals of AquaSPICE are to reduce water demand, reduce or restore water loss, pre-process and recycle water and utilize alternative water sources.
-For Dow, the main concrete product of this project is a roadmap with the potential to reduce fresh water intake by another 20% at both sites.
+The Boehlen and Terneuzen sites are among Dow's most important water-loaded sites.
+And for Dow, the main goal of this project is a roadmap with the potential to reduce freshwater intake by another 20% at both sites.
 The plan will include all the technical and financial details needed for:

-The optimal selection of freshwater supply sources for producing extra water for cooling towers, allowing them to operate with significantly higher thickening rates.
+- The optimal selection of freshwater supply sources for producing extra water for cooling towers, allowing them to operate with significantly higher thickening rates.

-The internal reuse of cooling tower blowdown streams.
+- The internal reuse of cooling tower blowdown streams.

-The treatment and direct reuse of slightly contaminated process water and internal blowdown streams of contaminated condensate.
+- The treatment and direct reuse of slightly contaminated process water and internal blowdown streams of contaminated condensate.